-1) Prepare the elastic waist band first.
+1) Prepare the elastic waistband first.
 Cut the correct length that is needed for your project.

 2) Fold the elastic band into half and mark the folded edge with a pin.
 This will be the middle of the elastic waistband (see the image below).

 3) Unfold the elastic and fold each end towards the pin in the middle.
 Mark the folded edges with pins (see the images below).
-These pins are used as markings that will help you align the elastic with the waist.

 Now the elastic waistband is divided into 4 equal parts.

 4) Baste the two ends of the band together connecting them at their edges, do NOT overlap the edges (see the images below).
 Use the same thread you used to thread your sewing machine.
 In the images below I am using a contrasting thread so that you can see it properly.
-Basting is not necessary, yet it is helpful as to sew the two ends without it requires some practise.
+Basting is not necessary, yet it is helpful as to sew the two ends without it requires some practice.

 5) Select a dense (very short stitch length) and wide zigzag stitch on your sewing machine.